AVXAdvanced/FFE/README.md

 Basically, you share your key file with all your friends, and then you can effortlessly share files between eachother without having to enter a password every time.

-FFE supports a single main key.
+FFE currently supports a single main key.

 FFE is written in Python, and is fairly lightweight and meant to be accessible for everyone.